AetherialWorks/SamplePlugin/README.md

 ### Prerequisites

-SamplePlugin assumes all the following prerequisites are met:
+SpamrollGiveaway assumes all the following prerequisites are met:

 * XIVLauncher, FINAL FANTASY XIV, and Dalamud have all been installed and the game has been run with Dalamud at least once.
 * XIVLauncher is installed to its default directories and configurations.